raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Duration:** 10 minutes

-A shimmering, multicolored plane of light forms a vertical opaque wall—up to 27m long, 9m high, and 1 inch thick—centered on a point you can see within range.
+A shimmering, multicolored plane of light forms a vertical opaque wall—up to 27m long, 9m high, and 2.5cm thick—centered on a point you can see within range.
 Alternatively, you can shape the wall into a sphere up to 9m in diameter centered on a point you choose within range.
 The wall remains in place for the duration.
 If you position the wall so that it passes through a space occupied by a creature, the spell fails, and your action and the spell slot are wasted.

 The wall sheds bright light out to a range of 30m and dim light for an additional 30m.
 You and creatures you designate at the time you cast the spell can pass through and remain near the wall without harm.
 If another creature that can see the wall moves to within 6m of it or starts its turn there, the creature must succeed on a Constitution saving throw or become blinded for 1 minute.